SirDarquan/h5webstorage/README.md

 comes at the price of simplicity.
 Fortunately, [angular2][]'s injector system allows us to make some shortcuts.

-#### BROWSER_STORAGE_PROVIDERS
-The `BROWSER_STORAGE_PROVIDERS` contain only the adapters to the native web storage objects and are the dependencies of the `LocalStorage` and `SessionStorage` services.
-The reason this was broken out was to first mimic actual availability of the native objects.
-If you're in a modern browser, the web storage api is always available and you can't have [localStorage][] without [sessionStorage][].
-The second reason was to enable [angular universal][] compatibility.
-While that compatibility is not fully in place yet, this is the foundation because this provider can be placed in the `bootstrap` function for the client-side code while a different, yet to be defined provider would be in the 'static bootstrapper' in angular universal.
-With the adapters in the bootstrap code, the app can be a lot more selective about which components actually have access to storage because `LocalStorage` and `SessionStorage` will need to be added to the providers array of the component where access is required and this may actually be a better practice to use.

 #### LOCAL_STORAGE_OBJECT and SESSION_STORAGE_OBJECT
 These are the tokens used to inject the `localStorage` and `sessionStorage` native objects into the `LocalStorage` and `SessionStorage` objects respectivly.
 Using this, it is possible to have